Family Office Insights & Knowledge Base

 Why family offices and family businesses should not settle

+Being wealthy also means being a target.
+Where there is capital, there are claims: some legitimate, many not.
+The instinct of the modern advisory industry is to make them go away with a cheque.
 In a listed company, everyone has a reason to settle.
 In a family-controlled business, settling when the family knows it has done nothing wrong creates a precedent the family will regret for a generation.

 Why top-tier advisers are worth their fees in a billion-dollar M&A deal